jacobgc/Rodgers-Reminders/README.md

 ## Emailing to request a meeting to discuss the quality of the proposed IOS application and the suitability of the original requirements.
 ![Email to Rogers Reminders](https://image.ibb.co/kBSYhR/Capture.png)

+## Creating a questionnaire to take to the meeting to ensure that all information that is required, is gathered.
+I have created a questionnaire to create a feasibility overview to see if this project is worth the time and effort of the team and to see if the team has the equipment they require to complete the task and create the Rogers Reminders application.
+[Google Form](https://goo.gl/forms/fLs7G42uaT2O680n1)

 ## Discussing how we are going to carry out document analysis and the protocols that will be used for carrying out the investigation.
-Document analysis is the process of using pre-defined protocols ad methods to analyse a document and extract useful data from it.
-It allows researchers to look at pre-existing documents, online or physical to determain certain factors.
+Document analysis is the process of using predefined protocols ad methods to analyse a document and extract useful data from it.
+It allows researchers to look at preexisting documents, online or physical to determain certain factors.
 For Rogers Reminders a document analysis can be conduced on reviews of popular reminder applications which will allow us to extract the good and bad parts of current reminder applications in hopes to make the application better.

-## Creating a questionnaire to take to the meeting to ensure that all information that is required, is gathered.
-I have created a form which will be printed off and brought with me to the meeting to ensure that the requirements specification is just how the customer (Rogers Reminders) wants it.
-[Google Form](https://goo.gl/forms/fLs7G42uaT2O680n1)
+### Document
+### Protocols for carrying out investigation, e.g. confidentiality, company policy, security.

 ## Keeping a record of all correspondence and meetings and update the requirements specification in light of the discussions

 ## Evaluating my requirements specifications to show how it fulfils the requirements for the IOS application.